NotCampeur/webserv/README.md

 ### :boom: Known bugs..
 I mean features :boom:
 * If the root in the config file is given without ending '/' the server will loop redirections of type 301.
 * Possibly lost on config errors.
+* When there is a request on / there is a huge loop on demultiplexer folowed by "{ERROR} CGI error - exit status:1".
 ## :writing_hand: Change log :writing_hand:
 * JsonParser branch has been merged.